JatinBaser/React-Essentials/README.md

 # React-Essentials
-react essentail is project where it shown the starting essential knowledge to start learnig reactjs
+react essentials is project where it shown the starting essential knowledge anyone is required when they are begining to learn reactjs.